jjzcru/elk/docs/run.md

 # `run`

-Fetch a logs of a task to terminal
+Run one or more task

 ```
 Usage: